Juniel: 2011: Ready Go, Dream & Hope, and label change

-2012: My First June, 1&1 and South Korean debut
+2012: South Korean debut, My First June, and 1&1

-Juniel released her second Japanese single, "Sakura: Todokanu Omoi" (さくら～とどかぬ想い～), on 15 February 2012.
-The song was used as an ending theme for various television shows, such as Music B.B., Music Focus and King Kong no Arukoto Naikoto.
-She appeared on MBC's documentary show K-Pop Star Captivates the World on 22 April 2012, where her hype track, "Fool" (feat.
-Jung Yong-hwa (CN Blue)), was released.
+Juniel released her second Japanese single, "Sakura ~Todokanu Omoi~" (さくら～とどかぬ想い～), on 15 February 2012.

-Her debut Korean single, "Illa Illa", was released on 7 June 2012.
-She released her first EP My First June and held her debut showcase on the same day.
-Her self-composed songs, which were previously released in Japan, were also included on the release.
-"Illa Illa" was later chosen as the theme song for the character Im Mae-ari, played by Yoon Ji-ni, in the popular Korean drama series A Gentleman's Dignity.
+On 22 May, Juniel released her first Korean song, a duet with Jung Yong-hwa, titled "Fool" (바보).
+On 7 June, she released her debut Korean EP, My First June, which includes the lead single "Illa Illa" (일라 일라).
+Her self-composed songs, which were previously released in Japan, were also included on the EP.
+"Illa Illa" was later chosen as the theme song for the character Im Mae-ari, played by Yoon Jin-yi, in the Korean drama series A Gentleman's Dignity.
 Juniel made a cameo appearance on the series as a street performer in Hongdae.
-In August 2012, she was chosen to endorse Bean Pole's sub-brand Bike Repair Shop alongside the indie band Busker Busker.

 Juniel's second EP, 1&1, was released on 20 November 2012.
-1&1 peaked at number four on the Gaon weekly album charts, and number twenty-one on the monthly charts, selling a total of 3,097 copies.
+1&1 peaked at number four on the Gaon Album Chart, selling a total of 3,097 copies.
 The music video for its lead single, "Bad Man", was released on the same day, peaking at number four on both the Gaon and Billboard Korea K-Pop Hot 100 charts.
 Other songs included on the album are Korean remakes of "Boy", "Oh Happy Day", "Cat Day" and a new song co-written and co-composed by Juniel titled, "Happy Ending".